 Our pick #9

-The stark beauty and otherworldly bleakness of Lake Myvatn and its surrounding landscapes make it one of northeast Iceland's real highlights.
-The shallow eutrophic was - like many geological formations in Iceland - created by volcanic activity with spluttering mud pools, expansive lava fields and steaming sulfuric springs just some of the results.
-The wetlands that envelop the lake are home to a rich offering of fauna, especially waterbirds, while further afield natural geothermal pools provide the chance for visitors to soak in mineral-rich waters.
+If you venture away from the more heavily settled southern half of the island and head up to the northeast of the country, then you may come across Lake Myvatn, one of Iceland's real highlights.
+The shallow eutrophic was - like many geological formations in Iceland - created by volcanic activity with mud pools, expansive lava fields and steaming sulfuric springs just some of the results.
+The wetlands that envelop the lake are home to a rich offering of fauna, especially water birds, while further afield natural geothermal pools provide the chance for visitors to soak in mineral-rich waters.
 All this combined makes Lake Myvatn a fascinating microcosm of Iceland's natural diversity.

 Our pick #10